Bornite: Composition

 Substantial variation in the relative amounts of copper and iron is possible and solid solution extends towards chalcopyrite (CuFeS2) and digenite (Cu9S5).
 Exsolution of blebs and lamellae of chalcopyrite, digenite, and chalcocite is common.

 Form and twinning

 Rare crystals are approximately cubic, dodecahedral, or octahedral.
 Usually massive.
 Penetration twinning on the crystallographic direction, {111}.

 Occurrence

 It occurs globally in copper ores with notable crystal localities in Butte, Montana and at Bristol, Connecticut in the U.S. It is also collected from the Carn Brea mine, Illogan, and elsewhere in Cornwall, England.
 Large crystals are found from the Frossnitz Alps, eastern Tirol, Austria; the Mangula mine, Lomagundi district, Zimbabwe; from the N'ouva mine, Talate, Morocco, the West Coast of Tasmania and in Dzhezkazgan, Kazakhstan.
 There are also traces of it found amongst the hematite in the Pilbara region of Western Australia.

 History and etymology

-It was first described in 1725 for an occurrence in the Krušné Horny Mountains (Erzgebirge), Karlovy Vary Region, Bohemia in what is now the Czech Republic.
-It was named in 1845 for Austrian mineralogist Ignaz von Born (born as Born Ignác into a Hungarian family) (1742–1791).
+It was first described in 1725 for an occurrence in the Ore Mountains, Bohemia, in what is now the Karlovy Vary Region of the Czech Republic.
+It was named in 1845 for Austrian mineralogist Ignaz von Born.